Changissnz/goals/README.md

 emotions after these
 realizations of why things
 are the way they are or
-much distressing facts of
+much distressing facts that
-loss or pains for the
+is loss or pains for the
 present or foreseeable and
 inevitable future.